 It’s time to become a confident writer.
-In these days of uncertainty and turmoil, many people feel disoriented and stressed.
+In days of uncertainty and turmoil, many people feel disoriented and stressed.

 It’s natural to feel anxious; even scared.
 However, we’re writers.
 We communicate.
 It’s our job (and our privilege) to boost morale and positivity wherever and whenever we can.